arshiyamohammed15/cicdpipeline/ZeroUI2.0_Master_Constitution.md

 - Export only the last N minutes and rows that match the traceId or requestId.
 - Sort by traceId, then monotonic_hw_time_ms; group by service.
 - Include fields: event_id, caused_by, links[], job_id/queue_name/message_id/schedule_id, workflow_id/saga_id, component, phase, error.*, severity_code, user_impact.
-- Ask the LLM: “Build a timeline of the failure.
+- Ask the LLM: "Build a timeline of the failure.
 Show the causal chain using event_id/caused_by/links.
-Rank root cause candidates.”
+Rank root cause candidates."